Sonia Solicari

-Sonia Solicari is a British curator and museum director at Museum of the Home.
-She has been the Director of the Museum of the Home, in Hoxton, London, since January 2017.
+Sonia Solicari (born 5 July 1978) is a British curator and museum director.
+She has been the CEO of the Museum of the Home, in Hoxton, London, since January 2017.
 Solicari is also co-director of the Centre for Studies of Home, a partnership with Queen Mary, University of London and an international hub for research on the home, past, present and future.

 Biography

 Early life and education

 Solicari was born in London to Italian parents and grew up in Enfield, north London where she attended Galliard Primary School and Bishop Stopford's School.

 She completed her undergraduate studies in English Literature at Royal Holloway, University of London, followed by postgraduate degrees in Nineteenth-Century Studies at King's College London and Museum Studies at University College London.

 Victoria and Albert Museum

 Solicari began her career at the Victoria and Albert Museum as assistant curator of the paintings, prints and drawings collection and later of the Chinese textiles collection.
 In 2006 she became curator of ceramics and glass, part of the team delivering the new Ceramics Galleries which opened in 2009 and 2010.